 And that tractor may be powering a lifestyle being cultivated a couple of hours north of Manhattan, in the Catskills – the mountainous region recently decisively regaining the bohemian cred it enjoyed back in the ’60s and ’70s.

-We spent a few days there post-holidays, with no intention of chasing down the intel on where celebs were gathering for their craft-beer-and-pork-belly-bao fix these days – but rather indulging the area’s timeless, incorruptible charms.
+On a recent trip we had no intention of chasing down the intel on where celebs were gathering for their craft-beer-and-pork-belly-bao fix these days – but rather indulging the area’s timeless, incorruptible charms.
 You don’t have to look hard to spot precisely the sort of captivating eccentricities that should be associated with such a place – including picking up handcrafted eco-lite soy candles in the same place where you can score a really serious looking handmade hunting knife.

 Here’s what we did.